Vadstena bracteate

-The Vadstena bracteate (Rundata Ög 178) is a gold C-bracteate found in the earth at Vadstena, Sweden, in 1774.
+The Vadstena bracteate (Rundata Ög 178, IK 377.1) is a gold C-bracteate found in the ground at Vadstena, Sweden, in 1774.
 Along with the bracteate was a gold ring and a piece of gold sheet: all were nearly melted down by a goldsmith who was stopped by a local clergyman.
 The bracteate was stolen in 1938 from the Swedish Museum of National Antiquities and has not yet been found.

+Description

 The bracteate is believed to have been made about AD 500.
 In the middle of the bracteate is a four-legged animal with a man's head above it, and in front of this a bird separated from the other images by a line.
 This image is commonly associated with the Norse god Odin in bracteate iconography.

+Inscription

 The bracteate is most famous for containing a full listing of the Elder Futhark runic alphabet.
-The runes in the futhark are divided by dots into three groups of eight runes which are commonly called an ætt.
+The runes in the futhark are divided by dots into three groups of eight runes which are commonly called ættir.
 The entire inscription reads: